Notre Dame in China Notre Dame leaders visit Hong Kong, Chengdu and Beijing

 Greater China Scholars Program

-Scholarships for Chinese students who wish to attend Notre Dame are available thanks to the Greater China Scholars Program through Notre Dame International.
+Scholarships for Chinese students who wish to attend Notre Dame are available thanks to the Greater China Scholars Program through Notre Dame Global.
 Since 2011, 58 students from 31 cities in China have benefited from scholarships and academic enrichment programs that are supported by a cohort of Notre Dame alumni, parents and friends.
 More recently, Notre Dame launched the alumni-funded Greater China Collaboration Grant program, which provides funding for faculty to conduct research with scholars in China and share research findings at the Beijing Global Gateway.

 University of Notre Dame provost Thomas G. Burish led a University delegation to China this week, on the eve of the 19th Communist Party Congress where uncertainty about Hong Kong's future was the unspoken background in discussions about academic freedom and other issues that arose in meetings the provost had with academics and others in the former British colony.
 Dr. Burish was questioned about it more directly in an interview with Hong Kong's leading newspaper, the South China Morning News.